Ross McElwee

-Ross McElwee is an American documentary filmmaker known for his autobiographical films about his family and personal life, usually interwoven with an episodic journey that intersects with larger political or philosophical issues.
+Ross Simonton McElwee III is an American documentary filmmaker known for his autobiographical films about his family and personal life, usually interwoven with an episodic journey that intersects with larger political or philosophical issues.
 His humorous and often self-deprecating films refer to cultural aspects of his Southern upbringing.
 He received the Career Award at the 2007 Full Frame Documentary Film Festival.

 Early life and education

 Ross McElwee grew up in Charlotte, North Carolina, in a traditional Southern family.

 His father was a surgeon and appears often as a figure in McElwee's early films.
 McElwee later attended Brown University, where he studied under novelist John Hawkes, and graduated in 1971 with a degree in creative writing.
 While at Brown, he also cross-registered in still photography courses at Rhode Island School of Design.

 After graduating, McElwee lived for a year in Brittany, France, where he worked for a while as a wedding photographer's assistant.
 Upon returning to the US, he was admitted into MIT's new graduate filmmaking program and graduated in 1977 with an M.S.
 While at MIT, he studied under documentarians Richard Leacock and Ed Pincus, both pioneers of the cinéma vérité movement, with whom he refined his first-person narrative approach.
 "It was a new way of making films, to eliminate the film crew.
 You lose some technical polish, but it's much more intimate and less intimidating to your subjects.
 It allows you to shoot with the autonomy and flexibility of a photojournalist."